Black Mexico: Afro-Mex cuisine that binds

 That means the Africans never left.

-Nowhere, is this rich blending more evident than in Mexican cuisine.
-From across the Atlantic Ocean, Western and Central African cuisines contributed vastly to the origin and evolution of popular Mexican cuisine.
+Nowhere is this rich blending more evident than in Mexican cuisine.
+From across the Atlantic Ocean, Western and Central African cuisines contributed vastly to the origin and evolution of popular Mexican culinary traditions.

 On a trip to Silao, Mexico, the geographic center of Mexico, 10 miles south of Guanajuato, where centuries before runaway slaves escaped capture and fled into the hills, Laudan noted that a market there sold black eyed peas along with all the usual Mexican beans.

 “You [could] see them in the sack at the back,” Laudan said.
 “When you ask the vendors how they cook them, they indicate that they ‘guisar’ them, that is they put them in stews as they would habas or garbanzos.
 They do not eat them alone and simply boiled as they would the huge variety of Mexican beans.
 This makes sense because all three are Old World, not New World, legumes.